meerakurup/foundry-model-migration-guide/outline.md

 ### Why this staged approach is the right deliverable
 This bet is fundamentally about making model change feel like normal lifecycle management instead of a bespoke migration project.
 A crawl/walk/run sequence makes the ambition more credible: crawl proves the migration problem is real and solvable, walk scales that guidance across more upgrade paths through a real public repo, and run productizes the highest-value workflow inside Foundry.
 The repo remains the proving ground and reusable asset source even after the run-stage experience moves into product.

+### Additional Thoughts

+#### Suggested Guide Steps
+1. Discovery
+    - Models deployed and which to retire (Elisa)
+    - Models API retiring models (Jin)
+    - Delta between Model A and B - consider what changes
+5. Deployment Strategy
+    - Quota checks for user
+    - Do new deployment
+7. Code Changes (API / SDK migration)
+    - CAPI --> RAPI (Arun & Pamela)
+    - Prompt Optimization
+10. Evaluation
+    - Use own or Foundry Eval testing
+    - Select eval scenario depending on app you are building (RAG, Tool calling, Translation, Classification)
+    - Golden (test) Dataset for your domain
+    - Performance and Cost Validation
+15. Production Roll-out
+    - Moving only some traffic to this model not all
+    - Monitoring success/failures with real data
+17. Post-migration / New Models

+#### Unified Resources used by repo

+Deployment inventory --> Scanner
+Model lifecycle and retirement data. --> Models API Region and SKU availability data. --> Models API Evaluation dataset and evaluation results --> TODO Migration recommendation and rollout plan --> TODO (Reivew Above)

 ### Resources